HermesGermany/galapagos/docs/galapagos_user_guide.md

    <img alt="Delete Topic" src="./galapagos_user_guide_images/delete-topic2.png" width="260">
    </p>

-   Then you can stage this "change" (deleting the topic) from DEV / TEST to PROD (see previous section).
+   Then you can stage this "change" (deleting the topic) from DEV to PROD (see previous section).
    You should of course pay attention to whether you put an ongoing productive instance of your application in danger...
 Galapagos does not stop you from doing that!